jmarranz/itsnat_server_examples/spistlesshsapitut/README.md

-Single Page Interface *Stateless* SEO Compatible Web Site With ItsNat Using History API
+Single Page Interface SEO Compatible Web Site With ItsNat STATELESS Using History API
 --------------------------------------------

-Source code of the tutorial: Single Page Interface *Stateless* SEO Compatible Web Site With ItsNat Using History API
+Source code of the tutorial: Single Page Interface SEO Compatible Web Site With ItsNat STATELESS Using History API

 Shows how to build *stateless* (web session is not used) single page interface web sites with the same capabilities as page based like bookmarking, SEO, JavaScript disabled and visit counters like Google Analytics.